djnautiyal/event-transformation-storage-pipeline/README.md

 # Event Transformation and Storage Pipeline
-This is project is supposed to be a Rude Goldberg Machine.
+This is project is supposed to be a Rube Goldberg Machine.
 Different aspects of application components are to be added here.

 ## What capabilities to expect from here
 - `Java`